hashicorp/terraform-google-consul/modules/run-consul/README.md

    See [Consul configuration](#consul-configuration) for details on what this configuration file will contain and how to override it with your own configuration.

-1. Generate a [Supervisor](http://supervisord.org/) configuration file called `run-consul.conf` in the Supervisor config dir (default: `/etc/supervisor/conf.d`) with a command that will run Consul:
+1. Generate a [systemd](https://www.freedesktop.org/wiki/Software/systemd/) configuration file called `consul.service` in the systemd config dir (default: `/etc/systemd/system`) with a command that will run Consul:
    `consul agent -config-dir=/opt/consul/config -data-dir=/opt/consul/data`.

-1. Tell Supervisor to load the new configuration file, thereby starting Consul.
+1. Tell systemd to load the new configuration file, thereby starting Consul.

 We recommend using the `run-consul` command as part of the [Startup Script](https://cloud.google.com/compute/docs/startupscript), so that it executes when the Compute Instance is first booting.
-After runing `run-consul` on that initial boot, the `supervisord` configuration will automatically restart Consul if it crashes or the Compute instance reboots.
+After runing `run-consul` on that initial boot, the `systemd` configuration will automatically restart Consul if it crashes or the Compute instance reboots.

+Note that `systemd` logs to its own journal by default.
+To view the Consul logs, run `journalctl -u consul.service`.
+To change the log output location, you can specify the `StandardOutput` and `StandardError` options by using the `--systemd-stdout` and `--systemd-stderr` options.
+See the [`systemd.exec` man pages](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#StandardOutput=) for available options, but note that the `file:path` option requires [systemd version >= 236](https://stackoverflow.com/a/48052152).

 See the [consul-cluster example](https://github.com/hashicorp/terraform-google-consul/tree/master/examples/root-example) for fully-working sample code.